Exclusive - Red flags: Alibaba's Ma and Ma's private equity firm

 Also on the boat was global financier George Soros, who was visiting Alibaba’s headquarters, and who discussed their idea of helping a new generation of entrepreneurs in China, Yu said.
 Soros Fund Management declined to comment.

 This year, Yunfeng has invested around $182 million alongside Alibaba in two deals totaling close to $1.4 billion.
-The most recent was in April, when the two agreed to pay $1.22 billion for an 18.5 percent stake in online video website Youku Tudou Inc YOKU.N, a business akin to Google Inc’s (GOOGL.O) YouTube.
+The most recent was in April, when the two agreed to pay $1.22 billion for an 18.5 percent stake in online video website Youku Tudou Inc, a business akin to Google Inc’s YouTube.

-Additional reporting by Gerry Shih in San Francisco, Saaed Azhar in Singapore and Paul Carsten in Beijing; Editing by Dean Yates
+Additional reporting by Gerry Shih and Deepa Seetharaman in San Francisco, Saaed Azhar in Singapore and Paul Carsten in Beijing; Editing by Dean Yates